 Then we have “We’re Getting Married!”
 How exciting.
 “But?!?!, I have an addiction to pornography and masturbation” or “my fiancee’ has an addiction to pornography and masturbation”.
 So I’m going to answer your question with a question.
 If your dearest friend were to ask you this very same question, what would your response be to her?
 There ya go!
 Here’s the problem.
 Marriage won’t fix the addiction problem.
 A baby won’t fix the addiction problem.
 If anything, it exacerbates it.
 So, if you are intent on getting married in spite of all the evidence before you to the contrary, you’re setting yourself up for a lifetime of disappointment and disaster.

 Wait A Year

 Every reputable treatment program, facility, and therapist will tell you:

 “Don’t make any major life decisions for a full year post discovery.”

 There are many sound reasons for that, especially being emotionally compromised.
 Don’t make any hard decisions in an emotionally compromised state.
 It tends to override, or overrule, what is in your own best interest.
 You want to follow a very logical methodical thought process for determining whether to stay or whether to go.
 Either way, don’t ask anyone else.
 Only you can make that decision.
 In our mind, we can tell you exactly what to do.
 In our hearts, we haven’t the faintest idea.
 I hope this gives you the necessary tools and information to make that determination and decision for yourself.
 But for this question, you’re on your own.

 If you’ve just discovered your partner’s pornography addiction, know that you are not alone.
 You can get help and support today.
-Join our free private Facebook group for support from other partner’s in your shoes and schedule a free Path to Recovery session with Savannah to see your options for getting help.
+You can join The Recovery Haven support from other partner’s in your shoes and get coaching, exclusive content, and discounts for recovery.